blackberry/Ripple-UI/README.md

 ## Build Requirements

-* nodejs, npm
+* nodejs, npm, git
-* OSX or linux (windows is not currently supported for development)
+* OSX or linux (Windows is not currently supported for development)

 ## Getting Started